-The South African education system consists of independent schools and government schools.
+The standard of education and schools in South Africa is a mixed bag across the public and private sectors.
+The South African education system consists of independent and government schools.

-Private education is far more expensive than public education, but generally offers high standards and ample resources.
+Private education is far pricier than public education but generally offers high standards and ample resources.
 Fees are steep, though, and these schools are attended mostly by children from middle- and high-income families.

 Public schools in South Africa

-Many of South Africa's public schools depend on the government for funding and supplies.
+Many South African public schools depend on the government for funding and supplies.
 Each province is responsible for ensuring its schools are equipped and have enough money to run properly.
-As a result, standards vary immensely, depending on the efficiency and wealth of the province.
+As a result, standards vary immensely, depending on the province’s efficiency and wealth.

-Many children receive low standards of education through a lack of qualified teachers and sometimes an outright absence of equipment in classrooms.
-Due to these shortcomings, parents that can afford it prefer to send their children to private schools.
+Many children receive low standards of education due to a lack of qualified teachers and sometimes an outright absence of classroom equipment.
+Due to these shortcomings, parents who can afford it prefer to send their children to private schools.

 In the bigger cities, public school standards are generally better and, in some cases, may meet expat requirements.
-Public schools draw students and funds from their suburbs and, in general, wealthier areas have better schools.
+Public schools draw students and funds from their suburbs; wealthier areas typically have better schools.
 The best government schools tend to be those that are partially administrated and funded by parents and a governing body.

 Private schools in South Africa

 Except for some expats living in high-income areas, most seek private education for their children.
-Depending on their location, expats are spoilt for choice when it comes to private schools.
+Depending on your location, you will be spoilt for choice when it comes to private schools.

 Many private schools have religious origins and aim to provide pupils with a spiritual foundation to complement their academic offerings.
 Others subscribe to a particular teaching philosophy.